Write better copy: 8 DIY copywriting tips to shine up your business

 …and rid your copy of almost all clichés.

-Hey, I’m guilty sometimes.
-But clichés become clichés because they depict a universal, everyday truism…. so by definition, they have been used again and again and again.
+Hey, I’m guilty of the old cliché sometimes.
+But clichés depict a universal, everyday truism…. so by definition, they have been used again and again and again.
+Too many clichés and your copy becomes white noise - customers will skim right over your words.
+Not what you want!

-Instead, just say what you mean or try an original, clear analogy.
+Instead, just say what you mean.
+Or try an original, clear analogy.

 Tip 5: Pile on that intrigue.